awsdocs/aws-iotanalytics-developer-guide/doc_source/pipeline-activities.removeattributes.md

 # RemoveAttributes activity<a name="pipeline-activities.removeattributes"></a>

 A `removeAttributes` activity removes attributes from a message\.
-For example, given the message that was the result of the `removeAttributes` activity\.
+For example, given the message that was the result of the `addAttributes` activity\.

 ```
 {